• Skip to primary navigation

 Color

-I mentioned these were like if a hen of the woods and a black trumpet had a baby.
+I mentioned these were like if a hen of the woods and black trumpet mushrooms had a baby.
 The shape resembles hen of the woods a bit, but their color and more specifically how that color translates to other culinary ingredients, is pretty interesting.

 Just like black trumpets, the blue chants will stain and color other foods they're cooked with.
 They'll stain the inside of your fridge too, and whatever else is in it, if you leave them uncovered.